 20. To promote diversified services of uniform invoice redemption, since January 1, 2019, the MOF created a redemption APP, adding physical redemption sites such as First Bank, Chang Hwa Commercial Bank, Agricultural Bank of Taiwan, credit departments of farmers’ and fishermen’s associations, credit cooperatives, four convenience stores, PX mart, and Simple Mart to disburse the prizes instead of using the Post Office.

 21. In order to implement the authorization system for the customs declaration of express consignments, the measure of prohibiting the unauthorized import express consignments from customs declaration has been implemented since May 16, 2020, whereby Customs will not accept the simplified customs declaration filed by the consignees unless they have completed the registration of the Real-Name Authorization APP or they have submitted the paper-based letter of authorization has been submitted to the customs brokers.
-As of the end of November 2020, the number of registered real-name authorization was 2.295 million, and the number of customs declarations completed with real-name certification accounted was over 15.91 million.
+As of the end of February 2021, the number of registered real-name authorization was 2.688 million and the number of customs declarations completed with real-name certification accounted was over 25.21 million.